I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

 A month’s supply is significantly cheaper than 4 Gauge and it comes with a good selection of flavors.

 How much caffeine is in 4 Gauge?

 4 Gauge contains 150 mg of caffeine per serving of 2 scoops.
 This is equivalent to about 12 ounces of coffee, so it's quite a decent amount.

 What flavors does 4 Gauge come in?

 4 Gauge is available in just one flavor called fruit punch, and it’s entirely sourced from natural flavors.
-There is no artificial crap added to make it a bit sweeter, and I found the taste to be pretty good.

 What does 4 Gauge taste like?